Information and Services from the Health Office

 The California Education Code states that any student who is required to take medication prescribed by a physician during the regular school day, may be assisted by the school nurse or other designated school personnel if the district receives: (1.) a written statement from the physician detailing the method, amount and time schedules that the medication is to be taken and (2.) a written statement from the student's parent/guardian authorizing the school district to administer the medication.
 (E.C.
 49422, 49423)

-No other prescription or over-the-counter medications, vitamins, herbs, or alternative medications may be carried by students on their person, in a backpack or other container except as indicated above and with the express knowledge and per-mission of the school nurse.
-Limited over-the-counter medications may be available at some school sites and can be given only by a credentialed school nurse or trained health technician with parent/guardian consent on file.
+No other prescription or over-the-counter medications, vitamins, herbs, or alternative medications may be carried by students on their person, in a backpack or other container, except as indicated above and with the express knowledge and permission of the school nurse.
+Limited over-the-counter medications may be available at some school sites.
+They can be given only by a credentialed school nurse or trained health technician with parent/guardian consent on file.

 Contact the school nurse if you have questions.